andrewintw/arduino-serial-to-keyboard/README.md

 PS: If you're in a hurry and want to skip the research part, you can jump directly to the [DIY Ideas](#diy-idea) section.

-## Introduction - About "Headless"
+## Introduction - about "Headless"

 I recently came across `Headless installation` due to my learning needs.
 The term "Headless" refers to a setup without a user interface, meaning installing a system without a monitor, keyboard, or mouse.